babase package

 Get a sign-in token from the adapter back end.

-This token is then passed to the master-server to complete the sign-in process.
-The adapter can use this opportunity to bring up account creation UI, call its internal sign_in function, etc. as needed.
-The provided completion_cb should then be called with either a token or None if sign in failed or was cancelled.
+This token is then passed to the cloud to complete the sign-in process.
+The adapter can use this opportunity to bring up account creation UI, call its internal sign-in function, etc. as needed.
+The provided completion_cb should then be called with either a token or with None if sign in failed or was cancelled.

 is_back_end_active() bool[source]